England well placed despite De Kock's swift half century

-LONDON South Africa went to lunch at 323 for eight for in reply to England's 458 on the third day of the first test at Lord's.
+LONDON (Reuters) - South Africa went to lunch at 323 for eight for in reply to England's 458 on the third day of the first test at Lord's.

 It left the home side in a good position despite not having things all their own way in a session in which three wickets fell for 109 runs.